COVID Protocols and Procedures

 Teaching & Learning

 Relationships are central to a PS1 education.
 Establishing relationships that allow students to feel known, cared for, and safe will be our primary goal when school begins, whether remotely or in person, as we know that most students will return to school with more social-emotional needs than is typical in September.
 We will seek to meaningfully connect with each child as quickly as possible and use those relationships to process our new REALM and what will take place this school year.
-The process may look different for some students - whether new or returning, a Zoom lover or not - our work will be to find the right path to connection for each.
+The process may look different for some students - whether new or returning - our work will be to find the right path to connection for each.

 To that end, we are making several enhancements to our program to boost our capacity for social-emotional support to students.
 Across the school we are adding to our social-emotional curriculum and providing opportunities for staff to connect with students and families personally, remotely, and frequently.